 East6 delivered in 2019 and is located in trendy East Austin.
 Cuvee Coffee Bar, Counter Cafe, and Flyrite Chicken Sandwiches are all within walking distance.

-Size: 125,000 sf
+Size: 125,000 SF

 Building: Foundry II

-Cloudflare, a California-based company, sits at the top of this year’s largest office leases in Austin with its 125,000-sf lease at Foundry II in 3Q 2021.
+Cloudflare, a California-based company, sits at the top of this year’s largest office leases in Austin with its 125,000-square-foot lease at Foundry II in 3Q 2021.
 The building was developed by Cielo Property Group and delivered this summer.

 New York-based Tishman Speyer purchased the building shortly after its delivery, along with Foundry I. Cloudflare had 176 job postings at the time of its lease commencement.